hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 #### Step 1: pip install modules

 There're some preparations you need to do before you import or use modules.
-You need install firstly.
+You need to install firstly.
 You can either install from the official website of the package or use other third party tools, like `pip`, which we recommend.

 Pip is a function of the Python Packaging Authority ([PyPA](https://www.pypa.io/en/latest/)), which is a working group that maintains many of the relevant projects in Python packaging. `pip` is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4.
 You can type `python --version` to check out current version.
 If you are the older versions, please check out [here](https://pip.pypa.io/en/stable/installing/) to install and upgrade `pip`.

-**Notes** If you use python 3, please use pip3 to install.
+**Note** If you use python 3, please use `pip3` to install.

 * To install the latest version of “SomeProject”: type `pip3 install 'SomeProject'` in your terminal.
 * To install a specific version: `pip3 install 'SomeProject==1.4'`